Editor's Note: This story was originally published on March 19, 2021, and has been updated as of Nov. 2, 2021.

 The sudden banning of emotional support animals to fly for free may result in some passengers feeling unfairly disadvantaged.

-The latest restrictions came after the U.S. Department of Transportation announced a revision to its Air Carrier Access Act in December 2020.
+The latest restrictions came after the U.S. Department of Transportation announced a revision to its Air Carrier Access Act in December 2020, and went into effect in January 2021.

 To fly with a service animal, passengers must provide information about the dog’s health, training and service role by submitting a completed Department of Transportation Service Animal Air Transportation Form before the trip.